Incredible wildlife, spectacular scenery, delicious food & wine and intriguing history - explore an island at the world's edge.

 View more climate information & imperial units

-its rare flora and fauna.
-Afternoon at leisure.
-(B)
+see its rare flora and fauna.
+In the evening

 Full-day journey across the border into